nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

-Deletes the task at index 2 of the list of tasks
+Deletes the task at index `2` from the list of tasks